spenserblack/spenserblack.github.io/tutorials/lazy-iteration.md

 *a lot* of numbers.
 For example, `fizzbuzz(1, 1_000_000_000)`.
 Now we have to create a *massive* `list`, which may be so large that it **takes up too much memory and crashes**.

+But a lazy iterator will generate the values *as needed* instead of all at once, saving memory (although the loop may take a long time to complete).
+This is why they are "lazy."
+They don't do anything until they *need* to.
+Because of this behavior, they can even be ***infinite**!* `itertools.count` is a great example of this.

 ### Downsides